Trade war keeps China's factories in reverse gear for 3rd month

 BEIJING, July 31 (Reuters) - China's factory activity shrank for the third month in a row in July, an official survey showed, underlining the growing strains on the world's second-biggest economy as the Sino-U.S. trade war hits business profits, confidence and investment.

-Wednesday's weak manufacturing reading could fuel worries of a global recession and explains why policymakers around the world have stepped up easing measures, with some others considering doing so soon, to counter the fallout from international trade frictions.
+Wednesday's weak manufacturing reading adds to global growth risks and explains why policymakers around the world have stepped up easing measures, with some others considering doing so soon, to counter the fallout from international trade frictions.

-The Purchasing Managers' Index (PMI) rose to 49.7 in July, China'sNational Bureau of Statistics said on Wednesday, higher from the previous month of 49.4 but remains below the 50-point mark that separates growth from contraction on a monthly basis.
-Analysts polled by Reuters predicted a reading of 49.6.
+Deteriorating global demand saw export orders shrinking for the 14th month, the survey showed, though the sub-index ticked up fractionally to 46.9 from June's 46.3.

-China's factory output offered one brighter note, with growth quickening this month as the subindex rose to 52.1 from 51.3 in June.
+The contraction in total new orders also moderated slightly, while factory output offered one brighter note, with growth quickening this month.

-The official gauge came on the second day of U.S. and Chinese trade negotiators' meeting in Shanghai, their first in-person talks since a G20 truce last month.
+The official gauge came on the second day of U.S. and Chinese trade negotiators' meeting in Shanghai, their first in-person talks since a G20 truce last month, though expectations for progress remain low.

-Expectations for progress during the two-day meeting are low, so officials and businesses are hoping Washington and Beijing can at least detail commitments for "goodwill" gestures and clear the path for future negotiations.
+"We expect that this downward trend in manufacturing will continue in 2019 until the trade and technology negotiations make some progress," said Iris Pang, ING's Greater China economist.

 The survey also showed persistent decline in orders from domestic customers, and even though demand conditions improved slightly it still remained worryingly weak despite a raft of recent stimulus measures.